Start 'Em, Sit 'Em Week 2: Kickers

 Adam Vinatieri vs. Tennessee Titans

 Vinatieri didn't do much in the season opener, as he converted on just one of three field-goal attempts in a loss to the Chargers.
-I'd keep him on the fantasy sidelines once again, as the Colts travel to Tennessee to face a Titans defense that allowed just one point to Austin Seibert last week and were tough on opposing kickers in 2018.
+I'd keep him on the fantasy sidelines once again, as the Colts travel to Tennessee to face a Titans defense that allowed just one point to Austin Seibert last week and were tough on opposing kickers last season.

 Zane Gonzalez vs. Baltimore Ravens